-The men’s sober living program at the Florida House Experience is designed to help those in need find a stable, supportive path forward, providing comprehensive programming designed to promote lasting abstinence.
+The men’s sober living program at FHE Health is designed to help those in need find a stable, supportive path forward, providing comprehensive programming designed to promote lasting abstinence.
 If you or someone you love is striving to move beyond addiction, our sober living opportunities can encourage success in recovery.

 What Is Sober Living?

 Sober living is a housing option for patients who are newly sober and attending non-residential treatment programs.
 Instead of returning home after detox or an inpatient rehabilitation, sober living provides an extension of inpatient care to promote continued abstinence from drugs and alcohol.

 At FHE Health, we understand that those in recovery are most vulnerable in the first days, weeks, and months following a departure from substance use.
 Our men’s sober living provides a place for men to continue healthy practices and stand strong against the power of addiction while taking additional steps on the road to recovery.

 Addiction affects men from all walks of life with no regard to race, color, creed, or social status.
 52.3% of men aged 12 and older try illegal substances of some sort; and in many cases, this seemingly-innocent experimentation evolves into addiction.
 Studies demonstrate that dopamine is released in higher quantities for men than women when taking drugs, creating stronger pleasurable effects that contribute to ongoing substance abuse.